CharlesFr/Decentralised_Plant/README.md

 Known Issues:
 - Sometimes when picking leaves the returned number is not up-to-date - this is a bug in the contract
+- The value in the transaction table reflects the ether send to the contract, it should also display #leaves taken